 The Ceres Chill is a MUST-have for moms who are pumping.
 It makes it so much easier to pool milk and pump more efficiently.
 Here is our full review – Ceres Chill Review + Coupon: A Pumping Mama’s Best Friend.
 You can use the code TBM15 for 15% off.

 Put everything in the refrigerator

 Something that I learned that made pumping so much easier was that I didn’t have to wash and sanitize the parts every time I pumped!
 You can actually put everything in the refrigerator, and it will be okay to use later that day.
 I would recommend washing and sanitizing at the end of the day.
-I really liked having a bottle sanitizer or a breast pump parts sanitizing bag, just to make sure there was no bacteria leftover to get into the liquid gold!
+I really liked having a bottle sanitizer or a breast pump parts sanitizing bag, just to make sure there were no bacteria left over to get into the liquid gold!

 I love this system!
-They are bags that you pump directly in to.
+They are bags that you pump directly into.
 I always am a little bit sad at the remnant of breast milk that always seems to stay behind in the bottles when I pump.
 By using the Kiinde bags, you don’t have to worry about losing any of that precious breast milk.
 You can also attach a nipple to them and feed directly from the bag!

-Pump water out of tubing
+Pump water out of the tubing

 One of the most annoying parts of a pump to clean is the tubing!
 The little water droplets are tricky to get out.
 What I do is hang them up to dry overnight and then the next day, I attach them to the breast pump and turn it on with just the tubing attached.
 I let it run for about five to ten minutes, and it pumps out all the extra water droplets!

 Remember – you can combine different pumps together!
 Just make sure they are at the same temperature before doing so.
 You can also refreeze breast milk, so long as you can see ice crystals in the milk.